CoDrone EDU Thanksgiving Harvest: From Field to Feast

 Students use custom messages in the print statement.
 Rather than just printing out the color that the sensor is detecting, use conditional statements to have it print out the crop that is associated with the color.
 Use Lesson 2.4 for guidance.

-Part 3: The Creative Harvest (Advanced)
+Challenge 3: The Creative Harvest

 Now that students understand how color-based harvesting works, let them get creative!